hughperkins/tf-coriander/README.md

 pip install --upgrade tensorflow-0.11.0rc0-py3-none-any.whl
 ```

 For Mac OS X, I just started working on this in May, so no wheel as such yet, and it doesnt quite run yet.
-You can [build from source](doc/build-from-source), but you might want to just choose 'watch' on this repository, and wait for the build to be working, and `wheel`d.
+You can [build from source](doc/build-from-source), but you might want to just choose [watch](https://github.com/hughperkins/tensorflow-cl/subscription) on this repository, and wait for the build to be working, and `wheel`d.
 Or you create an issue, to ask about Mac build, and I'll post Mac build updates into that issue.
 Actually, I'll make the issue now, and you can just post/subscribe to it, if you wish [here](https://github.com/hughperkins/tensorflow-cl/issues/30).

 More generally, if you want to participate in development, or just for fun, you can [build from source](doc/build-from-source.md)